Family Trips Even a Teenager Will Love

-North Carolina, Wright Brothers MemorialSteady winds lured Ohio brothers Wilbur and Orville Wright to Kill Devil Hills, NC, between 1900 and 1903.
+North Carolina, Wright Brothers MemorialSteady winds lured Ohio brothers Wilbur and Orville Wright to Kill Devil Hills, North Carolina, between 1900 and 1903.
 Their vision was to fly a heavier-than-air machine.
 The Wright Brothers National Memorial marks that successful effort -- attained on Dec.
-17, 1903, following 3 years of trial and error.
+17, 1903, following three years of trial and error.
 960 1280

 Vermont, Camel’s HumpThe distinctive silhouette of Camel’s Hump stands in the background of this rural scene.
 The third-highest mountain (and highest undeveloped peak) in Vermont, Camel’s Hump is part of the Green Mountain range.
 It’s also featured on the state quarter.
 960 1280

-Kentucky, Kentucky DerbyEvery first Saturday in May, Louisville, KY, is home to the “Most Exciting Two Minutes In Sports.”
-The Kentucky Derby marks the annual stakes race for 3-year-old thoroughbreds, which race around a 1 1/4-mile track.
+Kentucky, Kentucky DerbyEvery first Saturday in May, Louisville, Kentucky, is home to the “Most Exciting Two Minutes In Sports.”
+The Kentucky Derby marks the annual stakes race for 3 year-old thoroughbreds, which race around a 1 1/4-mile track.
 The tradition began in May 1875, when the first Derby was held before a crowd of 10,000 people.
 960 1280

 Tennessee, Ryman AuditoriumThe Grand Ole Opry was born here.
 First opened as a church, Ryman Auditorium was later used to broadcast the famed country music stage concert series from 1943 to 1974.
 In subsequent years, Ryman fell into disrepair, until performances by country singer Emmylou Harris here sparked renewed interest in the space.
 Today, the 2,362-seat live performance venue hosts a variety of music performances.
 960 1280